Modular Gelfand pairs and multiplicity-free representations: Finite and compact multiplicity-free triples

+The kernel of each map $G \rightarrow G_i$ is an open normal subgroup $U_i$, and any open subgroup $H$ of $G$ contains one of these open normal subgroups $U_i$.

-A representation of a totally disconnected group $G$ is called \textit{smooth} if the stabilizer subgroup of any vector of the representation is open.
-In particular, smooth representations of compact totally disconnected (i.e. profinite) groups factor through finite quotients.
+A representation of a totally disconnected group is called \textit{smooth} if the stabilizer subgroup of any vector of the representation is open.
+In particular, smooth representations of profinite groups factor through finite quotients.
 In this way, the results for representations of finite groups can be directly applied to smooth representations of compact groups, giving a compact version of Corollary~\ref{cor:Fq-2}.
+Here, we consider coinduction of smooth representations, with $\coind_H^G(M)$ given by $\varinjlim_{i \in \N} \hom_{F[H]}(F[G_i], M)$.